The Best AI Music Generator

 ➖ No feature for generating music with vocals

-➖ Free version is quite limiting | Creating background music | Free up to 25 songs per month | | Musicfy | ➕ Works great for creating short audio clips
+➖ Free version is quite limiting | Creating background music | Free up to 25 songs per month; Personal plans from $5.99/month | | Musicfy | ➕ Works great for creating short audio clips

 ➖ Limited audio generation length

-➖ Accuracy of generated audio with the prompt needs improvement | Creating sound bites | Free 15 songs per month (up to 15 seconds max per generation) |
+➖ Accuracy of generated audio with the prompt needs improvement | Creating sound bites | Free 15 songs per month (up to 15 seconds max per generation); Starter plans from $9/month |

-Now, like many others, I was worried by the possibility of AI taking over music, but after testing these tools out and giving them a chance, I quickly realized that AI-generated music has its hole to fill in this industry.
+Now, like many others, I was concerned about the possibility of AI taking over the music industry.
+Still, after testing these tools out and giving them a chance, I quickly realized that AI-generated music has its place to fill in this industry.
 Writing and creating songs demands a lot of time and expertise, especially since there are many things to learn and consider to come up with something usable.
-Songwriting is no easy feat to do, which is why the availability of these tools gives musicians like me a new avenue to bring my ideas to life.
-Now whenever I find myself lacking the creative juice or suffering writer's block when writing songs, I give these tools a try to interpret the songs I envision in your mind.

 {{review-toc}}